alttch/eva3/doc/lm/macros.rst

 * **sensor_id** :ref:`sensor<sensor>` id (full)

-Returns value (float if the value is numeric) of sensor state, *None* if sensor is not found.
+Returns value (float if the value is numeric) of sensor state, *None* if the sensor is not found.
 If the value is *null*, returns an empty string.

 Raises an exception if the parameter *pass_errors=false* is set in the macro config and the sensor is not found.